hamdinawfel/DesignPatterns/README.md

 	• Exists in a static variation
            X<Y<Foo>>
           Very limited to inability to inhetit from type parameters (Not recomended in c#)

+## Mediator

+> Mediator : facilitates communication between others components
+> withou them necessarilly being aware of each other or having direct (reference)
+> access to each other

+Motivation:

+* components may go in and out of the system at any time
+  Eg: Chatroom
+  Players

+* It makes no sens for them to have direct references to one another Those references may go dead

+* Solution : have then all refer to some central comonents that facilates cmmunication

+* Create the mediator and have each object in the system refer to it Eg in a field

+* Mediator engages in bidirectional communication with its connected components

+* Mediator has functions the components can call Components have functions the mediator can call
+  Event processing (Rx) library make communication easier to implement